SergiuToporjinschi/node-red-contrib-heater-controller/README.md

 }
 ```

-* **isUserCustomLocked** - To set userCustomLocked value other than through the UI (eg. Voice command), the optional topic `isUuserCustomLocked` can be used.
+* **isUserCustomLocked** - To set userCustomLocked value other than through the UI (eg. Voice command), the optional topic `isUserCustomLocked` can be used.
 **<span style="color:orange">DEPRECATED</span>**<span style="color:orange">: This feature will be remove on next release, use userConfig instead</span>
 ```json
 {